lebelokamogelo/task-tracker/react/README.md

-# Task Tracker
+# Todo

-The Task Tracker is a mobile device-oriented tool designed to efficiently monitor completed and pending tasks.
+The Todo Web is a mobile device-oriented tool designed to efficiently monitor completed and pending tasks.

 ```bash
 @media (min-width: 1024px) {